mxdillon/common-words/README.md

 python3 app.py 3
 ```

-The user can specify the number of 'interesting' terms to return per document as a command line argument.
-If left
+The user can specify the number of 'interesting' terms to return per document as a command line argument (3 shown as
- blank, this will default to 5 per document.
+ an example above).
+If left blank, this will default to 5 per document.

 The results will be saved as a `.csv` file in the folder `~/common-words/app/results/`.

 --------------------

-## Future Work
+### Future Work
 There are a number of extensions to consider if expanding this out to a larger corpus or production environment:
 * Serving: if this were being deployed for reuse I would consider wrapping it up as a RESTful API so that
 it could be accessed by the client regardless of where it was being hosted.